Lorenz04/Vino-Analysis/README.md

 ## Contents

 1. RMD file of analysis
-2. HTML file of analysis
+2. HTML file of analysis (right click on Download > save link as)
 3. Dataset

 Have fun!